Sai Korrapati: Early life and career

-He is born in Guntur.
+He is born in Pallapadu.
 He ventured into Telugu film distribution in 1999 with Seetaramaraju.
 He owns a theatre Radhika in his home town Bellary.
 He distributed blockbuster movies in Telugu film for over fifty feature films.
 He ventured into film production with Lahiri Lahiri Lahirilo.
 He is an angel investor in Sillymonks, PGO, Nalgonda Eagles in Telangana Premier Kabaddi.

 In 2012, he founded the film production company Vaaraahi Chalana Chitram.